How Does Financial Aid Work?

 There are several different sources of financial aid, which include the government (both federal and state), colleges/universities, financial institutions, and private organizations (e.g., religious, civic, and cultural groups or businesses).
 It's important to check out all possible sources and options to maximize your eligibility.

 What Are the Different Types of Financial Aid?

-The two most common types of financial are gift-aid and self-help aid.
+The two most common types of financial aid are gift-aid and self-help aid.

-- Gift-Aid – Usually scholarships and grants awarded to students that do not have to be repaid, unless the student fails to meet certain terms, such as a service requirement, specified as a condition of the grant.
-Gift aid can be awarded based upon many factors, including (but not limited to) financial need; academic excellence; athletic, musical, and theatrical talent; affiliation with various groups; or career aspirations.
+- Gift-Aid – Usually scholarships and grants awarded to students that do not have to be repaid, unless the student fails to meet certain terms, such as a service requirement, specified as a condition of the award.
+Gift-aid can be awarded based upon many factors, including (but not limited to) financial need; academic excellence; athletic, musical, and theatrical talent; affiliation with various groups; or career aspirations.